asutermo/GameAutomation/README.md

 # Scripts

 Simple and Hacky scripts to mess with/automate gaming.

+For giveaways, you must already be logged in.
 Note: Many of these methods should not be used in regular practice.
 Selenium, for example, is generally used for test automation and not actual user profiles.

 Also used xpaths may be frail.